Non-parking infringements

 Use our Parking Infringement Portal to:

-Make sure you have the infringement number and the date of the offence handy.
+Make sure you have the infringement number and the offence date ready.

-You need to register to appeal a fine or request a payment plan.
-The Parking Infringement Portal is not part of My Port Phillip.
-You need to create an additional account to use it.
+You need to sign up to appeal a fine or ask for a payment plan.
+The Parking Infringement Portal* is not part of My Port Phillip. *You'll need to create a separate account to use the portal.

-Please take action by the due date on your infringement notice or penalty reminder notice.
-You can incur additional costs and penalties if you are late in paying or appealing a fine.
+Please act by the due date on your notice or reminder.
+You may face extra fees and penalties if you pay or appeal late.

 Lost your fine?